ubaldot/vim-markdown-extras/README.md

 # Usage

-To best way to describe how to operate it, let's go through some examples.
+The best way to describe how to operate this plug it's through examples, so let's show some.

 ### Text-styles